gaeldatascience/inferring-pentagon-activity-from-pizza/README.md

 ## Inferring Pentagon Activity from Pizza

-This project explores the potential of using late-night foot traffic at Pentagon-area pizzerias as a proxy indicator of operational activity, leveraging automated Google Maps scraping with Playwright, scheduled every 15 minutes, and persistent logging in a SQLite database.
+This project explores the potential of using late-night foot traffic at **Pentagon-area pizzerias** as a proxy indicator of operational activity, leveraging automated **Google Maps scraping** with **Playwright**, scheduled every 15 minutes, and persistent logging in a **SQLite database**.

 ---

 ### Motivation

-"Pizza intelligence" ("Pizzint") relies on the hypothesis that late-night gatherings at government sites correlate with increased local pizza delivery activity.
-Through the collection and analysis of such indirect behavioral signals, it becomes possible to detect anomalies that might suggest operational movements.
-This project illustrates how public data, when systematically processed, can yield insight into covert activity.
+**"Pizza intelligence"** ("Pizzint") relies on the hypothesis that late-night gatherings at government sites correlate with increased local pizza delivery activity.
+Through the collection and analysis of such indirect behavioral signals, it becomes possible to detect **anomalies** that might suggest operational movements.
+This project illustrates how **public data**, when systematically processed, can yield insight into covert activity.

 ### How It Works

-The project operates through an asynchronous web scraping pipeline that efficiently collects traffic data from multiple Pentagon-area pizzerias:
+The project operates through an **asynchronous web scraping pipeline** that efficiently collects traffic data from multiple Pentagon-area pizzerias:

-1. **Browser Context Setup**: Creates a Playwright browser instance with Chromium, configured with French locale and headers optimized for Google Maps scraping.
+1. **Browser Context Setup**: Creates a Playwright browser instance with Chromium, configured with **French locale** and headers optimized for Google Maps scraping.

-2. **Concurrent Data Collection**: Navigates to Google Maps business pages for each target pizzeria simultaneously, handling cookie consent dialogs and extracting live traffic percentages.
+2. **Concurrent Data Collection**: Navigates to Google Maps business pages for each target pizzeria simultaneously, handling cookie consent dialogs and extracting **live traffic percentages**.

-3. **Data Processing**: Parses French language traffic patterns ("Taux de fréquentation actuel") to extract both current and historical traffic percentages.
+3. **Data Processing**: Parses French language traffic patterns (**"Taux de fréquentation actuel"**) to extract both current and historical traffic percentages.

-4. **Database Logging**: Stores timestamped metrics in a SQLite database, with automatic anomaly calculation to identify unusual activity spikes or drops.
+4. **Database Logging**: Stores timestamped metrics in a SQLite database, with **automatic anomaly calculation** to identify unusual activity spikes or drops.

-5. **Scheduled Execution**: Runs every 15 minutes during pizzeria operating hours (10am-1am) when traffic data is available and meaningful for analysis.
+5. **Scheduled Execution**: Runs every 15 minutes during pizzeria operating hours (**10am-1am**) when traffic data is available and meaningful for analysis.

 ---